edgexfoundry/edgex-docs/docs_src/microservices/application/ApplicationServiceAPI.md

 `AddBackgroundPublisher(capacity int) (BackgroundPublisher, error)`

 This API adds and returns a BackgroundPublisher which is used to publish asynchronously to the Edgex MessageBus.
-Not valid for use with the HTTP or External MQTT triggers

 ### AddBackgroundPublisherWithTopic

 `AddBackgroundPublisherWithTopic(capacity int, topic string) (BackgroundPublisher, error)`

 This API adds and returns a BackgroundPublisher which is used to publish asynchronously to the Edgex MessageBus on the specified topic.
-Not valid for use with the HTTP or External MQTT triggers.

 ### BuildContext